 Your parrot won’t be harmed if it loses a little weight.
 However, the real danger is failing to notice if your parrot has lost a significant amount of weight before you realize that it’s getting skinny.

 How Much Should A Parrot Weigh?

-The appropriate weight for each parrot will depend on its species and age.
-However, there is a benchmark you can check to ensure that your parrot’s weight is normal and healthy.
+The optimal weight for a parrot will depend on its species, gender, and age.
+However, there is a benchmark that you can use to check that your parrot’s weight is normal and healthy.